trackd/FileWatchRest/README.md

 - Configuration files are safe to store in version control (tokens are encrypted)
 - No master password or key management required - Windows handles the encryption keys

-**Migration Support**: Existing plain text tokens are automatically detected and encrypted on the next configuration save without requiring user intervention.nd POSTs file information (and optionally file contents) to a configured HTTP REST API
+**Migration Support**: Existing plain text tokens are automatically detected and encrypted on the next configuration save without requiring user intervention.

 Development and Testing
 -----------------------